RNO-SmartSafe/SmartSafeApp/README.md

 <img src="assets/gif/SignupEmployees.gif" alt="Simulator GIF" width="150">

-### Push Notifications

-As soon as an employee is in danger, the application sends a notification to the user alerting the employee's name and where he is.

 ### Reports

 In the Reports screen, you can access comprehensive information about instances where workers were exposed to danger without wearing proper protective equipment.
 The presented table provides the following details: